DEAD MEN BEAR NO WITNESS (Bliss)

 To warn her of what is occurring

-And when she comes back with a lad from the farm
+And then she comes back with some lad from the farm

-A shepherd all sheepish that clings to her arm
+A shepherd so sheepish, that clings to her arm

-And says they must go to the bed to get warm
+And she says they must go to the bed to get warm

-Your man he leaps up with deafening roar
+The old man jumps up with terrible roar

 For I'd rather perish of cold on the moor